🚧 This site is under development; its content is not final and may change at any time. 🚧

 How will you check the accuracy of the output?

 AI is your assistant, not a replacement.
-Only use AI for tasks you could solve independently, given enough time.
-If youāre unfamiliar with the topic, the AIās errors may go unnoticed, potentially misleading your students.
+Only use AI for tasks you could confidently solve independently, given enough time.
+For example, AI can quickly generate complex legal documents that seem polished and thorough.
+But unless you’re trained in law, you might not be able to spot errors or gaps in those documents.
+Thus, if you’re unfamiliar with a topic, the AI’s errors may go unnoticed, potentially misleading your students.
+That’s why it’s important to use AI within the limits of your own knowledge.

 What data are you sharing with the AI?